Our Mission Statement

 - Dissemination of evidenced-based treatments to the larger Southern California community.

 “Working at Compass has significantly increased my quality of life as I’ve been able to engage in value-based action.
 A core value of mine since my intensive training in 2014 was to one day be a LBC-DBT Certified Clinician and as promised, I was able to be certified in 12 months.
 I have never worked for an employer that cares so much about my values, quality of life, and who has invested in me as a Clinician and in my future (i.e. working with students, being able to train the community in providing DBT, providing accessible and affordable adherent DBT to the community).
 My strengths are valued and appreciated and I’ve never once questioned that.”

 –MARISSA COLANGELO, LCSW DBT-LINEHAN BOARD OF CERTIFICATION, CERTIFIED CLINICIAN™

 Compass DBT Program Clinicians use Dialectical Behavioral Therapy (as well as ACT, CBT and other evidenced-based treatments) to work with individuals (and their families) suffering from severe emotional & behavioral dysregulation, including mood disorders, suicidal ideation, self-harm behaviors, eating disorders, and cluster B traits.
-This clinical position maintains 24 clinical service hours per week.
-This may include individual, DBT Skills Group, family therapy, assessment, supervision of other clinicians, or other tasks as assigned.
+Compass’s Research Director Oversees the Quality Assurance, Treatment Progress indicators, and DBT Adherence of Compass Study Clinicians through supervision and consultation to the treatment team.